Make sv_fps independent from the code

 Forum discussion link: http://dev.etlegacy.com/boards/3/topics/348

-#4 Updated by Dragonji almost 6 years ago
+#4 Updated by Dragonji about 6 years ago

 Is setting sv_fps higher than 20 still recommended?